 Daniel Parnell is Senior Lecturer in Sport Business at the University of Liverpool, UK.

-Paul Widdop is Senior Lecturer in Sociology of Sport at Manchester Metropolitan University, UK.
+Paul Widdop is Senior Lecturer in Sport Business Management, Leeds Beckett University, UK.

-Martin J. Power is Lecturer in Sociology at the University of Limerick, Republic of Ireland.
+Martin J. Power is Senior Lecturer in Sociology at the University of Limerick, Republic of Ireland.

 Stephen R. Millar is Assistant Professor of Anthropology at the University of Amsterdam, the Netherlands.